 Getting the wrong scale can set your company back thousands of dollars, and it will introduce a lot of down time that will hurt your productivity.

 All heavy duty scales for sale have a maximum weight capacity.
 Going above this capacity will introduce inaccurate measurements and the scale can be damaged by the extra load.
 Just going a few pounds over should not damage the scale, though measurements will still be inaccurate, but going 1000 pounds or more can cause the steel to bend or warp.

-Your company needs a heavy duty scale that can handle your heaviest loads.
-At the same time, you should get a scale that can handle several thousand pounds more than your heaviest loads.
+You should get a scale that can handle several thousand pounds more than your heaviest loads.
 For example, if your heaviest load is normally 20,000 pounds, then getting a scale for 25,000 pounds would be a good idea.

 If you ever receive a heavier load, then this increased capacity ensures that you can still weigh it.
 This will also help the scale’s longevity because the scale will easily be able to handle your normal loads without a problem.

 Every industrial scale needs to be durable.
 You might have the most careful operators on the planet, but there is always the chance that an accident will happen.
 Someone may drop the load a little too quickly, or someone may bump into the scale with a truck or other piece of equipment.